 What’s the difference between a supervised account and a regular YouTube or YouTube Music account?

-The content that your child can play will depend on the content setting that you choose for their supervised account.
-Some features normally available on YouTube and YouTube Music won't be available.
-To get a list of the unavailable features, go to What is a supervised experience on YouTube?
+The content your child can play will depend on the content setting you choose for their supervised account.
+Some features normally available on YouTube and YouTube Music won’t be available.
+To get a list of the unavailable features, go to What is a supervised experience on YouTube?.

 Since self-expression and community are an important part of YouTube, we work with parents and experts when deciding what features are affected for supervised accounts.

 What is YouTube Kids?
 How is it different from a supervised account on YouTube?

 Videos in YouTube Kids are a diverse but smaller selection of videos than what is available on regular YouTube.
 Videos are selected through several combinations.
 These videos are selected by human review and curated playlists from experts.
 Algorithmic filtering will also help to choose appropriate videos.